Mayurbhanj district: Mediaeval to modern history

-Mayurbhanj State under Bihar and Orissa Province in the early 20th century.
+Mayurbhanj State under Bihar and Orissa Province of Bengal Presidency, 1912.

 The state was modernised during the short reign of Maharaja Sriram Chandra Bhanj Deo in the early 20th century, a legacy continued by his succeeding rulers Purna Chandra Bhanj Deo and Pratap Chandra Bhanj Deo till the merger of the state with Odisha.
 During Sriram Chandra's reign, major infrastructure and administrative developments took place, including the construction of the narrow-gauge railway from Rupsa to Baripada and from Gorumahisani mines to Jamshedpur.
 The circular road connecting four sub-divisional headquarters was also built, which is now part of SH-19, SH-49 and NH-18.
 Similarly, Maharaja established the Baripada Municipality and Udala Sub-divisional headquarters for effective governance.
 In a notable judgement during his reign, the Calcutta High Court held that the Mayurbhanj State as well as all other feudatory states of Odisha were practically not parts of British India, thus elevating them to the status of full princely states.
 Mayurbhanj was the largest and most populous of all princely states in Odisha and the Maharaja enjoyed a salute of 9 guns.